 Return on investment

-The economic case for investing in early life is compelling.
-It’s not only cost-effective – ensuring children reach primary and then secondary school in good health and ready to learn – but also delivers significant benefits to society as a whole.
-With nearly 1 in 4 children overweight when they start school, investing in early obesity prevention is a cost-effective use of limited public health funds.
+The economic case for investing in early life is compelling - the earlier the better.
+It’s not only cost-effective – ensuring children reach primary and secondary school in good health and ready to learn – but also delivers significant benefits to society as a whole.
+Investing in a great start in life is a cost-effective use of limited public funds.

 Giving every child the best start in life is crucial to reducing health inequalities across the life course.